debraysimon/tpxle-doc/docs/B-Feature-Topics/GeolocModule_C/README.md

 ## Key product features
-The module contains a high-performance multi-constellation GNSS receiver (GPS, GLONASS, Beidou, and Galileo) and supports a patented ultra Low-Power GPS (LP GPS) mode which can provide a network assisted first fix in 3 to 5 seconds from cold start at -157dBm, while requiring extremely low power (only GNSS correlators are active to collect Pseudo-range information).
+The module contains a high-performance multi-constellation GNSS receiver (GPS, GLONASS, Beidou, and Galileo) and supports a patented ultra Low-Power GPS (LP GPS) mode which can provide a network assisted first fix in 3 to 5 seconds from cold start at -157dBm, while requiring extremely low power during geolocation.
 Indoor positioning can be achieved by combining the Bluetooth Low Energy receiver and the ultra-low power Wi-Fi receiver.
-The LoRa® radio supports the worldwide unlicensed sub-GHz spectrum also supports device-to-device time-of-flight ranging.
+The LoRaWAN® radio supports the worldwide unlicensed sub-GHz spectrum also supports device-to-device time-of-flight ranging.

-The highly configurable peripherals include multiple digital interfaces: I2C/SPI/UART/ USB/GPIOs, an ADC channel input, and I/Os to support various power management schemes.
+The highly configurable peripherals include multiple digital interfaces: I2C/SPI/UART/USB/GPIOs, an ADC channel input, and I/Os to support various power management schemes.
 These I/Os and the power of the STM32WB make it possible to use the module not only as fused location provider, but also as the main MCU for any LoRaWAN® application, and to drive an external LTE-M or NB-IoT modem for cellular LPWAN support.